Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 🔒 15.
 Heavy-Duty Gate Slide Bolt — Maximum Outdoor Security

-The heavy-duty gate slide bolt is the maximum-security slide lock for external applications — the final word in slide-bolt construction for gates, barn doors, shipping containers, and perimeter-fencing gates that must withstand sustained, deliberate force, adverse weather, and potentially years of heavy use without maintenance failure.
-These are not domestic hardware store items — they are commercial and agricultural-grade components engineered to a completely different standard.
+The heavy-duty gate slide bolt is the maximum-security slide lock for external applications — built for gates, barn doors, shipping containers, and perimeter-fencing gates that must withstand sustained, deliberate force, adverse weather, and years of heavy use without maintenance failure.
+These are commercial and agricultural-grade components engineered to a completely different standard from domestic hardware.

 Spec